 </ModOp>

-Now the last step of our tutorial, adding the specialist to the trigger.
-Unhide and Unlock it.
+Almost the last step of our tutorial, adding the specialist to the trigger.
+Unlock it!

 <ModOp Type="addnextSibling" GUID="130248">